Note the pipe operator in this

 follows:

-Some care has to be made in specifying W_t
+Some care has to be made in specifying W_t in multiple

 dimensions.
 If the specified vector is of length one, then that position